opa-stack/opa-stack.github.io/api/plugin-system.md

+---
+sidebarDepth: 4
+---

-# Plugins
+# Plugin system

-Plugins are powerfull and should cover most use-cases.
+The plugin-system are powerfull and should cover most use-cases.

 ## Adding plugin-paths